 We offer continuous provision across all areas of the EYFS curriculum, with each of the seven developmental areas accessible to every child.
 The seven areas of learning are; Personal Social and Emotional Development, Communication and Language, Physical Development, Literacy, Mathematics, Understanding the World and Expressive Art and Design.

-Each day the children have teacher led lessons such as Phonics and Maths, but they are also encouraged to independently complete challenging activities across the curriculum that match their individual requirements and help them achieve their next steps.
+Each day the children have teacher led lessons such as Phonics, Reading and Maths, but they are also encouraged to independently complete challenging activities across the curriculum that match their individual requirements and help them achieve their next steps.
 Our environment promotes independence as the children can take the lead in their own learning and development.

 Furthermore, where possible, we believe that maths should be taught in context.
 We particularly value the importance of children understanding the reason why their mathematical learning will be relevant to them in the real world and demonstrate a clear purpose for learning mathematical skills.